core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 ## Preserving Observations Across Key Updates # {#preserving-observe}

-As defined in {{ssec-derive-ctx}}, once a peer has completed the KUDOS execution and successfully derived the new OSCORE Security Context CTX\_NEW, that peer normally terminates all the ongoing observations it has with the other peer {{RFC7641}}, as protected with the old OSCORE Security Context CTX\_OLD.
+As defined in {{ssec-derive-ctx}}, once a peer has successfully completed the KUDOS execution and derived the new OSCORE Security Context CTX\_NEW, that peer normally terminates all the ongoing observations that it has with the other peer {{RFC7641}} and that are protected with the old OSCORE Security Context CTX\_OLD.

 This section describes a method that the two peers can use to safely preserve the ongoing observations that they have with one another, beyond the completion of a KUDOS execution.
 In particular, this method ensures that an Observe notification can never successfully cryptographically match against the Observe requests of two different observations, e.g., against an Observe request protected with CTX\_OLD and an Observe request protected with CTX\_NEW.